TiaLow/learning-journal/programming-with-javascript.md

 - Quotes around numbers make it a string and it wont be recognized as a number anymore

+## Functions

+1. Series of statements grouped together because they perform specific task
+2. **Method** is same except created inside (and is part of) and object

+- Function name should describe task it's performing, when you ask it to perform task you are **calling** the function
+- Steps packaged up in code block
+- **Parameters** are pieces of info passed to function
+- **Return value** is the answer to a function
+- Functions store code required to perform specific task
+- Script asks function to perform that task whenever needed
+- **Declaring functions that need information: put parameters in parathensis after function name

 [Back to home](README.md)